 Areas where extensive and intensive planting appears less feasible or provides less programmatic function may be designed as paved patios with raised planters hosting trees and planting.
-Landscape rooftops also offer the potential to accommodate building amenities such as communal food growing opportunities and controlled dog area facilities for the use of the residents.

 Rooftop design that incorporates extensive plantings, intensive plantings, and paved patios will be fully explored at the Development Permit Stage for each building.